How Food52 tapped 13 million readers to develop its first product line

-An online resource for recipes, restaurant reviews, and discussion threads on culinary minutiae (such as how to store sourdough starter or fresh galangal), Food52 has grown over the past decade to reach more than 13 million monthly visitors across platforms.
+An online resource for recipes, food content, and discussion threads on culinary minutiae (such as how to store sourdough starter or fresh galangal), Food52 has grown over the past decade to reach more than 13 million monthly visitors across platforms.
 Taking a page from other blogs turned brands, like Glossier and WhoWhatWear, the company is now developing its own line of kitchen goods.
 “We’re in a category where consumers have almost no voice in the products they use,” says cofounder Amanda Hesser.
 The new Five Two line is the first time Food52, which has long sold products on its website, has harnessed its sales data and reader feedback to develop its own items.
 Five Two debuted last October with a cutting board that sold out in five days.
 The company, which reached roughly $30 million in 2018 revenue, plans to release nearly two dozen products by the end of the year.

 Maple cutting board ($99)